Dielectronic satellite emission from a solid-density Mg plasma: relationship to models of ionisation potential depression: Results

-It is worth noting that the brown line labeled He-$\alpha$ in the figures includes the contribution from the resonance line $1s2p~\leftidx{^1}P_1\rightarrow 1s^2~\leftidx{^1}S_0$ (labeled $w$ following Gabriel's notation \cite{gabriel1972}), centered at $E_w=\unit[1352.5]{eV}$; and the intercombination line $1s2p~\leftidx{^3}P_1\rightarrow 1s^2~\leftidx{^1}S_0$ ($y$), centered at $E_y = \unit[1343.1]{eV}$.
+It is worth noting that the solid-brown line labeled He-$\alpha$ in the figures includes the contribution from the resonance line $1s2p~\leftidx{^1}P_1\rightarrow 1s^2~\leftidx{^1}S_0$ (labeled $w$ following Gabriel's notation \cite{gabriel1972}), centered at $E_w=\unit[1352.5]{eV}$; and the intercombination line $1s2p~\leftidx{^3}P_1\rightarrow 1s^2~\leftidx{^1}S_0$ ($y$), centered at $E_y = \unit[1343.1]{eV}$.
 The contribution of the intercombination line, however, can barely be resolved, since its intensity is $\sim 0.2\%$ that of the resonance line.
 Whilst the intercombination line is a well-known intense feature of spectra from plasmas produced by irradiation with optical lasers, it is almost completely absent here.
 This is due to the very high electron densities present in these experiments, which contrast with the critical electron densities in optical experiments.
 With optically produced laser plasmas, which are far from \LTE, significant population can build up in the $1s2p~^3P_1$ state, giving rise to a large intercombination line intensity, despite the very low transition rate to the lower $1s^2~^1S_0$ level.
 However, here the collisional effects cause a much lower \LTE-dictated population of $1s2p~^3P_1$, leading to almost complete absence of the transition.

-From these figures, it seems clear that the intensity of the M-shell satellites seen experimentally cannot be fitted by either the full \SP or \EK models, at least for the \FEL intensity used.
+From these figures, it seems clear that the intensity of the M-shell satellites seen experimentally cannot be reproduced by either the full \SP or \EK models, at least for the \FEL intensity used.
 However, if we consider the intensity of these satellites to indicate in some way where the \IPD should actually lie, it would be somewhere between the two.
 We thus reran the SCFLY and Saha-Boltzmann solver for the two \IPD models, but changed the value of $C$ within them from unity, while keeping the functional form of the model the same (see Eqns. \ref{eqn:EK} and \ref{eqn:SP}).

-The best fits were obtained for $C_{EK}=0.88$ and $C_{SP}=1.30$, cases for which both models predict the M-shell to remain just \textit{bound} for the whole duration of the emission (see Figs. \ref{fig:Continuum_He} and \ref{fig:Continuum_Li} respectively).
+We performed a $\chi^2$ minimization fit, where the width of the lines was allowed to vary within the measured uncertainty ($\unit[4.4\pm0.5]{eV}$).
+The best fits were obtained for $C_{EK}=0.88\pm0.03$ and $C_{SP}=1.30\pm0.04$, cases for which both models predict the M-shell to remain just \textit{bound} for the whole duration of the emission (see Figs. \ref{fig:Continuum_He} and \ref{fig:Continuum_Li} respectively).

 The resulting spectra are shown in Fig. \ref{fig:Correct_IPDs}, where \ref{fig:Full_line} shows the total spectra for both cases and Fig. \ref{fig:IndLines_SP130} corresponds to the individual contribution of each line for the 130\% \SP \IPD model, following the same color convention as for Fig. \ref{fig:IndLines}.
 It can be seen that the emission from the M-shell satellites is reponsible for the shape of the low-energy wing of the line (where it creates a shoulder-like feature that we are indicating with an arrow), whereas the \hea emission is the only contribution on the high-energy end.